 My habit is to stuff slightly used facial tissues in my pocket or purse and reuse them several times if possible.
 Our household goes through an upright box of facial tissues every 2 weeks or so.

-Our small town grocery market has a limited selection of facial tissue so I picked up a few boxes while visiting my sister and niece and on a trip to the “big city”.
-The 8 brands tested don’t constitute an exhaustive study but do give an idea of what’s available.
+Our small town grocery market has a limited selection of facial tissue so I picked up a few boxes while visiting my sister and niece and on a trip to the “big city.”
+The 8 brands tested do not constitute an exhaustive study but will give you an idea of what is available.

 The facial tissues tested (in random order) were: Kirkland Signature, Natural Value, Puffs Basic, Seventh Generation, Up & Up, Kleenex Expressions, Green2, and Softly.
 All tissues were white, 2-ply, unscented, came in a recycled paper box (except Green2 which contains no wood), and were deemed adequately absorbent.
 For the full results click Author’s Facial Tissue Comparison 2013-12-05.